JamieM-Hub/JM-Idle-Game/README.md

 - As a player

 # Features
+- Upgrades
+    - each Element can be upgraded three times, adding multipliers
+- Theme change
+    - 10 unlockable styling schemes, unique to each element
+- Achievements
+    - appears in real time when unlocked, each with a unique unlock message

 ## If I Had Time
 Given unlimited time, the following features would be in the final product:
 - Unique sound effects and background music for each theme
 - A progress bar alongside or instead of numerical counters
+- the option of automation

 # Technologies Used
 ## Libraries